apache/tvm/docs/dev/microtvm_design.rst

 For Standalone model execution, firmware also needs:

-4. The TVM C GraphRuntime library, supplied by TVM as a static library.
+4. The TVM C GraphExecutor library, supplied by TVM as a static library.
 5. The remaining compiler outputs (Simplified Parameters and Graph JSON).

 The Automated Build Flow